vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. To start the deployment process, click **Create**.

-    After a moment the **Deployment in progress** will be displayed.
+    After a moment the **Deployment is in progress** will be displayed.
 Wait for the deployment to complete.

 1. Once your deployment is complete, select **Go to resource**.